Industry Insights

 The vast amount of data generated by sequencing procedures can be overwhelming, so having the right bioinformatics resources in place is critical.
 Furthermore, this data is highly sensitive, requiring stringent security measures to protect patient privacy and comply with regulatory requirements.

-Learn More: LigoLab’s Enhanced Cybersecurity Solutions Give Customers Added Protection and Peace-of-Mind
+Learn More: LigoLab’s Enhanced Cybersecurity Solutions Give Customers Added Protection and Peace of Mind

 Ultimately, whether an organization decides to bring gene sequencing in-house depends on its specific circumstances, including its budget, the volume and type of sequencing it plans to do, its timeline requirements, its informatics capacity, and the expertise of its staff.

-Learn More: CAP Today LIS Systems Guide
+Discover More: Annual CAP Today LIS Systems Guide